Analysis | Why Even With Vaccines, Covid Will Always Be With Us

 6. How do variants of the virus factor in?

 The more SARS-CoV-2 circulates, the more opportunity the virus has to mutate in ways that enhance its ability to spread and stick around longer and to evade immunity from natural infection and vaccination.
-That makes stopping transmission even more challenging.
+Pressure on the virus to select for variants that can still transmit despite immunity from natural infection or vaccination and cause mild infection will probably be a feature of the pandemic coronavirus in the years ahead, researchers in South Africa said.
+That will make stopping transmission even more challenging.
 In recent months, variants first reported in the U.K., South Africa and Brazil -- where Covid-19 epidemics have been particularly severe -- have proliferated and spread internationally, causing growing concern.
 Studies suggest they are more contagious, and there is emerging evidence that some newly developed vaccines may be less protective against these strains.
 Scientists say the shots should still work at stopping severe disease, but some may be less effective at protecting against mild infections caused by at least one variant.
 Researchers have warned that inoculations may need to be updated periodically to maintain their efficacy, and several vaccine makers have begun working on new versions.

 7. Do Covid-19 vaccines have to prevent infection to curb cases?